-Splitting his time as co-owner of FREQ SHOP and touring the globe as the drummer of THE DAMN TRUTH, Dave's experience and knowledge spans nearly two decades as a professional musician, record producer and mixing engineer.
-A Juno award nominee, he's made records with THE DAMN TRUTH, We Are Monroe, Olivier Couture, Mountain Dust, Storry, and has worked alongside the legendary Bob Rock, JUNO award winning producer Jean Massicotte, and GRAMMY winning mixer Tchad Blake.
-Though a hard-hitting thunderstorm behind the drums, Dave approaches record making with a focus on musicality, dynamics and feel.
-Betting on character and individuality, Dave capitalizes on the distinctiveness of the artists he works with.
+Splitting his time as co-owner of Freq Shop and touring the globe as the drummer of The Damn Truth, Dave's experience and knowledge spans nearly two decades as a professional musician, record producer and mixing engineer.
+A Juno award nominee, he's made hundreds of recordings with The Damn Truth, Storry, We Are Monroe, Olivier Couture, Mountain Dust, Family Man, Sam & The Terrible News and many more.
+Over the years Dave has worked alongside the legendary Bob Rock, Juno award winning producer Jean Massicotte, and Grammy winners David Bottril and mixer Tchad Blake.
+Dave approaches record making with a focus on musicality, dynamics and feel while capitalizing on the distinctiveness of the artists he works with.

 Pushing All the Right Buttons

 At the crossroads of art, sound engineering and human psychology sits a pair of childhood buddies in swivel chairs, just trying to put out some good, honest records.